Akikaze massacre: Background

 The reasons why the Japanese finally decided to murder the missionaries are not entirely clear.
 In 1943, the Japanese navy was suffering heavy losses in the waters around New Guinea, the Bismarck Archipelago, and the Solomon Islands.
 Most notably in early March 1943, the Japanese suffered a serious defeat in the Battle of the Bismarck Sea.
 After the war, Vice Admiral Gunichi Mikawa testified that there was a widespread belief among 8th Fleet officers that white missionaries and natives friendly to them were behind these defeats and were allegedly informing the Allies about the movements of Japanese units using hidden radios.
 According to historian Mark Felton, this narrative was prepared by Tokkeitai to justify atrocities.
 Heavy losses for the Japanese Navy were a consequence of the breaking of Japanese codes by American signals intelligence.
+That these codes had been broken by Allied codebreakers was a fact not known by the Japanese.

 Some authors speculate that the massacre was caused by Japanese suspicions, that some missionaries and natives they were friendly with were helping Allied pilots who, after being shot down, were hiding in Wewak.
 Bruce Gamble points out that at least two of the Verbites serving in Wewak were US citizens, and the massacre occurred a few days after a Japanese patrol unsuccessfully searched Vokeo Island for hiding pilots.
 Yuki Tanaka theorized that initially the Japanese intended to use the missionaries' good relations with the local population and their knowledge of the area for their military purposes, but when they were refused, they were perceived as a threat.